 The workshop was well attended with over 30 people attending from the banking and insurance industry, cyber security specialists and the local police.
 Speakers from all over the world attended the conference to present on the latest cyber security topics.

-Congratulations to our Director of Computer Forensics LAB –Andrew Smith– for successfully completing the UK CSITech Cryptocurrencies for Investigators course.
+Congratulations to our Director of Computer Forensics Services –Andrew Smith– for successfully completing the UK CSITech Cryptocurrencies for Investigators course.

 The course covered how to investigate cryptocurrencies and the blockchain and will help Orion Forensics to develop the investigation skills required for this exciting new area of forensics.

 I have been based in Bangkok now for the past 7 years and, with the push for a digital economy, Thailand 4.0 has meant that the issue of cyber-security has been pushed to the forefront.
 Each year we continue to see a growth in demand for forensic awareness training and for forensic examinations.
 However, there is still a general lack of understanding about digital forensics and we continue to see companies making the same mistakes over and over again.

 Electronic data is fragile, if there is any chance it may be used as evidence in legal proceedings, then it must be handled in a certain way so it is possible to demonstrate to the court that the integrity and authenticity of the evidence has been maintained.
 If mishandled, then the evidence may be called into question when presented at court.

 The majority of our investigations involve the theft of company data by rogue employees.
 Management will naturally turn to their IT staff to begin an investigation and collect potential evidence.
 However, consider the following points:

 - Usually the IT staff have not been trained in how to conduct a methodical investigation

 - They are often unaware of the need to maintain a complete chain of custody from the collection of data stage through to producing a report

 - They are unaware of all the potential sources of evidence